 Creative Media - web design, multimedia, video editing

-In the Middle School many pupils opt to study GCSE Computing.
+In the Middle School many pupils opt to study GCSE Computer Science.

-A Level Computing is an option open to pupils in the Sixth Form.
+A Level Computer Science is an option open to pupils in the Sixth Form.

 All pupils are introduced to the programming language Python in the Lower School and they will continue to use this throughout their school career.